-So, I know that when I tell you this low carb Faux-Tato salad tastes like the classic potato salad that we all know and love you are going to be a little bit excited and A LOT suspicious.
+So, I know that when I tell you this Keto Potato Salad (Faux-Tato salad) tastes like the classic potato salad that we all know and love you are going to be a little bit excited and A LOT suspicious.

 I get it.
 I didn't think this would work either.
 And, if you are the suspicious type...I'm right there with you.

 I mean, we all know that there is no such thing as "Keto Potato Salad".

 I am also pretty sure that when I tell you that it's made out of radishes you might feel the urge to click away from my site.
 I get that too.

 I am a confirmed raw radish hater.
 I think they smell like an onion and a cabbage had a baby.